 The determination of whether we are a PFIC is made annually.
 Accordingly, it is possible that we may become a PFIC in the current or any future taxable year due to changes in our asset or income composition.
-Because we have valued our goodwill based on the market value of our equity, a decrease in the price of our ADSs or ordinary shares may result in our becoming a PFIC.
-In addition, the composition of our income and assets will be affected by how, and how quickly, we spend our cash.
+Because we have valued our goodwill based on the market value of our equity, if the price of our ADSs or ordinary shares does not increase or decreases further, we may become a PFIC.
+In addition, the composition of our income and assets will be affected by how, and how quickly, we spend our cash, including cash we received through the effective listing of our subsidiary Concord Healthcare on the HKSE as of January 9, 2024.
+Although we currently consolidate the income and operations of Concord Healthcare in our financial statements, if our ownership percentage of Concord Healthcare declines in the future, we may not be able to include the income and assets of Concord Healthcare for purposes of the PFIC rules.
+Further, under the applicable guidance, which is not binding precedent, it is unclear how companies, like us, with negative gross revenue, are treated.
+Assuming that we are permitted to use gross loss to offset our passive income, based upon our current income and assets and the projected value of our ordinary shares and ADSs, we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2023, although there can be no assurance in this regard, in which case we may be required to treat our interest in Concord Healthcare as a passive asset.
+In the event our passive income increases, we may be more likely to be a PFIC.
 If we are a PFIC for any taxable year during which you hold our ADSs or ordinary shares, you will be subject to special tax rules discussed below.

-If we are a PFIC for any taxable year during which you hold our ADSs or ordinary shares and you do not make a timely markto-market election, as described below, you will be subject to additional taxes and a deferred interest charge with respect to any "excess distribution" received and any gain realized from a sale or other disposition, including a pledge, of ADSs or ordinary shares, unless (1) you make a "mark-to-market" election as discussed below or (2) we have ceased to be a PFIC and you have previously made the deemed sale election described above.
+If we are a PFIC for any taxable year during which you hold our ADSs or ordinary shares and you do not make a timely mark-to-market election, as described below, you will be subject to additional taxes and a deferred interest charge with respect to any "excess distribution" received and any gain realized from a sale or other disposition, including a pledge, of ADSs or ordinary shares, unless (1) you make a "mark-to-market" election as discussed below or (2) we have ceased to be a PFIC and you have previously made the deemed sale election described above.
 Distributions received in a taxable year that are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or your holding period for the ADSs or ordinary shares will be treated as excess distributions.
 Under these special tax rules: